priyanshutushar/Human-Emotion-Detection-System-Using-Automatic-Speech-Recognition-System/README.md

 # Human-Emotion-Detection-System-Using-Automatic-Speech-Recognition-System

-In this project, speech input is given and from that text is extracted as ouput.
+In this project, speech input is given and from that text is extracted.
 After extracting text, it detects the emotion of the text.